JBethay/DotSec/README.md

 `/upload/dangerous`
 **Payload:**
 `What Ever File you Want... `
 This endpoint accepts files of any type and size, which poses significant security risks.
-Such an open policy can lead to various vulnerabilities, including Distributed Denial of Service (DDoS) attacks, Cross-Site Request Forgery (CSRF), and privilege escalation attempts, among others.
+Such an open policy can lead to various vulnerabilities, such as Distributed Denial of Service (DDoS) attacks, Cross-Site Request Forgery (CSRF), and privilege escalation attempts.
 <img src="./ScreenShots/sm-dangerous.png">

 `/upload/safe`